Simple Circuit

 3D designing involves creating a digital model of the circuit enclosure or any other component using CAD (Computer-Aided Design) software.

-The design can be optimized for 3D printing by ensuring proper wall thickness, minimal overhangs, and support structures where necessary.
+The design can be optimised for 3D printing by ensuring proper wall thickness, minimal overhangs, and support structures where necessary.
 The model should be exported in a compatible file format for 3D printing.

 3D Printing: